svobik7/next-routex/README.md

 Smart questing.
 Remember our original site structure?
 Those strings are called route names and are derived from the original structure of our app without any locale prefixes.

-Thanks to next-routex strong types you can import the `RouteName` type which includes all available route name strings.
+Thanks to next-roots strong types you can import the `RouteName` type which includes all available route name strings.

 Aha, got it.
 But what about those dynamic routes like the one with [articleId]?